 Gherkin scenarios are easy to update as requirements change, which helps lower the time and cost of maintaining tests.
 They also encourage teams to think through different use cases and edge cases, improving overall test coverage.
 The structured format allows you to reuse steps across different tests, reducing repetition and making your test suite easier to manage.

-Common Pitfalls to Avoid in BDD Test Case Writing and How To Solve Them
+BDD Test Case Writing Pitfalls to Avoid: How To Solve Them?

 Common Pitfall | Problem | How to Solve |